psfotis/sqlseminar/docs/exercises/index.md

    src_ap varchar(4),             -- 3-letter (IATA) or 4-letter (ICAO) code of the source airport
-   alid bigint,                   -- 2-letter (IATA) or 3-letter (ICAO) code of the airline airline varchar(4),            -- 2-letter (IATA) or 3-letter (ICAO) code of the airline codeshare text                 -- "Y" if this flight is a codeshare (that is, not operated by
+   alid bigint,                   -- 2-letter (IATA) or 3-letter (ICAO) code of the airline airline varchar(4),            -- 2-letter (IATA) or 3-letter (ICAO) code of the airline codeshare text,                -- "Y" if this flight is a codeshare (that is, not operated by
-                                  -- Airline, but another carrier), empty otherwise );
+                                  -- Airline, but another carrier), empty otherwise

+   FOREIGN KEY (dst_apid) REFERENCES airports(apid),
+   FOREIGN KEY (src_apid) REFERENCES airports(apid),
+   FOREIGN KEY (alid)     REFERENCES airlines(alid)
+);
-Note that the above is a subset of the schema of the actual OpenFlights database
+Note that the above is a subset of the schema of the actual OpenFlights database.
+Q0.
+Some domains above can be optimized.
+Can you suggest some other domains?
+Answer this question at your own convinience after the hands-on session.
 ```

 ### <a name="s1"></a><u>1.
 GET FAMILIAR WITH THE CONTENTS OF THE DATABASE</u>